langsci/langscibook/README.md

 minimal | | A speed-optimised mode - it disables generation of the cover and does not load font files. multiauthors | (automatically determined) | manually change editor suffix to `(eds.)`.
-Usually no user action required as the value is obtained automatically. nobabel | | do not load the babel package (load it manually instead and include custom languages) nonflat | | switch paths when using the langsci folder nonewtxmath | | suppress newtxmath (default) newtxmath | | activate newtxmath number | \<number\> | number of the book within the series
+Usually no user action required as the value is obtained automatically. nobabel | | do not load the babel package (load it manually instead and include custom languages) nonewtxmath | | suppress newtxmath (default) newtxmath | | activate newtxmath number | \<number\> | number of the book within the series